climate-tech-handbook/climate-tech-handbook/README.md

 Spin up the site by running `mkdocs serve`

-Make a branch in Git, make some changes, push to this GitHub repo.
+[Fork this repository](https://github.com/climate-tech-handbook/climate-tech-handbook/fork), make some changes, then submit a Pull Request ([instructions on how to do this](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) if you are new to GitHub).

-Join our Discussion and let's talk about your desired changes.
+[Join our Discussions](https://github.com/orgs/climate-tech-handbook/discussions) and let's talk about your desired changes.

 ### Mac users
 Install Homebrew if you don't already have it installed.
 Install the command line tools by running ``xcode-select --install`` in the terminal.
 Install Python 3 by running ``brew install python3`` in the terminal.
+Then follow the remaining instructions above.

 ### Windows users
-Download and install Python from the official website.
+Download and install Python from the [official website](https://www.python.org/downloads/windows/).
 Make sure to check the "Add Python to PATH" option during the installation process.